cmawhorter/kue/Readme.md

 jobs.process('email', function(job, done){
   // if to:tj@learnboost.com then
-  // all jobs to:tj@learnboost.com will be processed with standard prioritization, that is
+  // all jobs to:tj@learnboost.com will be processed with standard prioritization prior to to:[anything else]
+  //
-  // high priority jobs to tj will appear before low
+  // for example, high priority jobs to tj will arrive before low
   // but all jobs to tj will arrive before jobs for any other user });
 ```

 This is useful to avoid tearing down and recreating external connections and/or jobs could be combined.
 With the example above, instead of sending 2 emails to tj, they could be combined into a single welcome email.

+See examples/sets.js for more.

 ### Updating Progress